5th January - CONCERT FOR POOR.

 A vote of condolence was passed to the Chairman, Mr E B Hamilton of Rigwood, who recently sustained the loss of his wife.

-The Skelton Burial Board was merged into the Local Board of Health.
+BURIAL BOARD NOW HEALTH. - The Skelton Burial Board was merged into the Local Board of Health.

 29th December - DRUNKEN ASSAULT BY LODGER.